-Correlator $3D^{\mathbb{M}}$ features a tool to import EO data.
+Correlator3DTM features a tool to import EO data.
 The tool allows to load EO data stored in a file (ASCII format) and to arrange it according to the SimActive format.
-In the original file, the EO data must be ordered by columns and the tool assigns specific columns to particular EO values (i.e. image name, easting, northing, elevation, omega, phi and kappa).
-The interface also allows some rows or columns to be ignored.
+In the original file, the EO data must be ordered by columns, and the tool assigns specific columns to particular EO values (i.e. image name, easting, northing, elevation, omega, phi, and kappa).
+If the software automatically detects EO values in the EXIF metadata of the images, the table will be populated with these values.
+Additionally, the interface allows the user to ignore specific rows or columns, edit individual cell values, and remove unwanted lines.